alexandremendesb12/pygen/README.md

 # 🧠 PyGen & Utilities

-**PyGen** é uma biblioteca interna desenvolvida para acelerar e padronizar os processos de engenharia de dados e machine learning dentro dos pipelines da Genesis.

-Ela fornece componentes reutilizáveis para:
+**PyGen** is an internal library developed to accelerate and standardize data engineering and machine learning processes within Genesis pipelines.

+It provides reusable components for:

-- 📥 Ingestão de dados
+- 📥 Data ingestion
-- 🔄 Transformações automatizadas com logging inteligente
+- 🔄 Automated transformations with smart logging
-- 🤖 Suporte a workflows de ML com rastreabilidade e contexto

-O objetivo principal é facilitar a criação de pipelines eficientes, observáveis e modularizados, com foco em performance e boas práticas de engenharia.
+- 🤖 Support for ML workflows with traceability and context

+The main goal is to facilitate the creation of efficient, observable, and modular pipelines, focusing on performance and engineering best practices.
 ---

-## 📄 Documentação Oficial
+## 📄 Official Documentation

-A documentação técnica da PyGen foi publicada via MkDocs + Material Theme.
+The technical documentation for PyGen has been published via MkDocs + Material Theme.

-🔗 Acesse em:
+🔗 Access it at:
 https://alexandremendesb12.github.io/pygen

-A documentação cobre:
+The documentation covers:

-- AutoLogMixin (decorador automático)
+- AutoLogMixin (automatic decorator)
-- SparkSession portável
+- Portable SparkSession
-- FeatureEngineering base para pipelines de transformação
+- FeatureEngineering base for transformation pipelines
-- Exemplos práticos de uso
+- Practical usage examples

 ---

-## 🤝 Como Contribuir com a Documentação

-Contribuições são bem-vindas!
-Para atualizar ou adicionar conteúdo à documentação siga os passos disponiveis em: https://alexandremendesb12.github.io/pygen/docs_contributing/
+## 🤝 How to Contribute to the Documentation

+Contributions are welcome!
+To update or add content to the documentation, follow the steps available at: https://alexandremendesb12.github.io/pygen/docs_contributing/

-## 🚀 Deploy da documentação
+## 🚀 Documentation Deploy

-Todo merge na branch `main` dispara automaticamente o deploy da documentação para o ambiente de produção.

-Por isso, **contribuições que afetam a doc devem ser revisadas com atenção**.
+Every merge to the `main` branch automatically triggers the deployment of the documentation to the production environment.

+Therefore, **contributions that affect the doc must be reviewed carefully.**.

 ---

-## 🔒 Regras de segurança
+## 🔒 Security Rules

-- Push direto na `main` é bloqueado
+- Direct push to `main` is blocked
-- Apenas Pull Requests revisados são permitidos
+- Only reviewed Pull Requests are allowed
-- Apenas membros autorizados podem aprovar merges (via CODEOWNERS)
+- Only authorized members can approve merges (via CODEOWNERS)

+---

 ## 📦 Status

-Este projeto está em desenvolvimento ativo e evolui continuamente com foco em:
+This project is under active development and continuously evolving with a focus on:

 - Performance
-- Logging inteligente
+- Smart logging
-- Integrações com MLflow, Databricks, AWS, GCP, Azure
+- Integrations with MLflow, Databricks, AWS, GCP, Azure

 ---

-## 📬 Contato
+## 📬 Contact

-Para dúvidas, sugestões ou melhorias, entre em contato comigo pelo email alexandrem.bastos2526@gmail.com
+For questions, suggestions, or improvements, contact me via email at alexandrem.bastos2526@gmail.com